 In first Timothy we are told that Jesus Christ is the one mediator between God and man (Tim 2:5-6).
 But it is important for us to understand what a “mediator” is.
 A mediator is someone who works to resolve a conflict between two estranged parties to bring them to agreement.
 I, and any orthodox church, full heartily agree with Paul here.
 There is one mediator that reconciled the world to God, the man Jesus Christ.
 The saints do not reconcile the world, offer salvation, or forgive sins.
 This is Jesus’ role.
 The saints are fellow pilgrims, who have already made it home, and offer their company to us as we journey.

 Is it worship of something other than God?

 To pray to the saints is to use the old English sense of the word, to simply ask.
-In no way does the Church condone worship of saints.
-You may honor them as you would a grandparent.
-ASling for saints intercession may loil physically similar to prating to God, but God sees our heart.
+In no way does the Church condone the worshiping of saints.
+We honor them in s similar way that you might honor a grandparent who has passed away.
+Asking for saints intercession may look physically similar to praying to God, but God sees our heart.
 Divine worship is to acknowledge that God is the Creator of all things, we are his humble creatures, and we depend on Him for all things.
 We do not offer this worship to saints, but rather acknowledge the holy life they led and simply ask their intercession.
 We are wise to adhere to Scripture, Tradition, and the teaching of the Church to worship God and Him alone.